unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 suppression or approximate quantum error correction.

-Among the ideas that have been developed so far for quantum error mitigation, the most recognizable one is zero-noise extrapolation.
+Among the ideas that have been developed so far for quantum error mitigation, a leading candidate is zero-noise extrapolation.

 .. _guide_qem_zne: